 Stretching Techniques Used by Gymnasts

 There are several different types of stretching techniques used by gymnasts to improve their flexibility.
 These include dynamic stretching, static stretching, active stretching, and passive stretching.
+Each type of stretching has a different purpose and it’s important to understand each type and use it at the appropriate time.

 Dynamic stretching involves actively moving the body through a range of motion.
 This type of stretching is typically done before a workout or competition to help prepare the body for the movements to come.
 Examples of dynamic stretching exercises include leg swings, arm circles, and walking lunges.